Dyeing Marble Tile

 I'm looking for colored marble tiles to create a flower mosaic for our marble floor design, but can we dye our whitish marble

 after we cut the pieces of the mosaic puzzle?

 Do you have any marble tile dyeing information as well as information on the care and cleaning of dyed marble?

 Ha!
 Usually it's the other way around... people want to get dye out

 of marble.
 Or simply darken the overall color a bit.
 Yes, dyeing marble can be done

 .
 In fact, ancient Greek and Roman artisans dyed marble.

 For a larger or important project I'd consider seeking out a concrete staining specialist in your area.
-Concrete is often dyed and I'll bet a residential concrete flooring pro will be a good place to start for your marble floor project.
+Concrete is often dyed and I'll bet a residential concrete countertop or flooring pro will be a good place to start for your marble floor project.

 tell you that the finished product will likely be a bit of a surprise because you can't completely or accurately control how the marble will absorb the dye and many dyes will fade and potentially discolor or yellow over time.